 © Brandon Hunt - flickr

-Making its way onto the list for 2013 is Mesa, Arizona.
+Making its way onto the list for 2013 is Mesa, AZ.
 The city was built on a flat, raised area and named Mesa which mean table top in Spanish.
 It has a rich history which you can experience through its museums and attractions.
 If you are looking for a low cost of living combined with a low cost housing market, then this city in Arizona may be for you.
 Many people travel the short distance to Phoenix for employment while still enjoying the benefits of living in Mesa.

 - 8. Charlotte, NCScore: 81/100